-The Centre for Open and Distance Learning (earlier Directorate of Distance Education) was established in 2011 with the aim of disseminating knowledge and imparting quality education through open and distance learning mode.
-The Centre offers various post-graduate, undergraduate, diploma and certificate programmes in emerging areas of science & technology, social sciences, management and humanities with flexible system to cater to the needs of the learners who otherwise cannot avail the regular mode of education.
-The basic focus of the Centre is to prepare human resources of the region and the country by making them skilled and employable.
+The Centre for Distance and Online Education was established in 2011 with the aim of disseminating knowledge and imparting quality education through open and distance learning mode.
+The Centre offers various post-graduate, undergraduate, diploma and certificate programmes in emerging areas of science and technology, social sciences, management and humanities with flexible system to cater to the needs of the learners who otherwise cannot avail the regular mode of education.
+The basic focus of the centre is to prepare human resources of the region and the country by making them skilled and employable.

-Centre for Open and Distance Learning Tezpur University (A Central University) Tezpur, Assam -784028 India Visit us at: http://www.tezu.ernet.in/tu_codl
+CENTRE FOR DISTANCE AND ONLINE EDUCATION

+TEZPUR UNIVERSITY

+(A Central University)

+Tezpur, Assam - 784028

+INDIA

+Visit us at: www.tezu.ernet.in/tu codl